 2. Think security

 How to combat cybersecurity risks in healthcare?
 Start with basic computer literacy.
 Understanding how strong passwords, VPNs, firewalls and other basic security functions operate can help ensure that your workplace limits its threat surface.
-With healthcare data breaches up by 58% in 2020 and climbing, your basic security knowledge will provide assurance to you, your employer, and your clients that all sensitive data is secure.
+With healthcare data breaches up by 58% in 2020 and climbing, your basic security knowledge will assure you, your employer, and your clients that all sensitive data is secure.

 3. Develop computer literacy